-We estimate that the net proceeds of this offering will be approximately \$6.8 million assuming the sale of 3,554,502 shares of our common stock and warrants to purchase up to 3,554,502 shares of our common stock at an assumed combined public offering price of \$2.11 per share and related warrant (the last reported sale price of our common stock on The Nasdaq Capital Market on January 28, 2019), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and excluding the proceeds, if any, from the exercise of the warrants.
-If the underwriters exercise their option to purchase additional shares and warrants in full, we estimate that our net proceeds from this offering will be approximately \$7.8 million, excluding the proceeds, if any, from the exercise of the warrants.
-Each \$0.25 increase (decrease) in the assumed combined public offering price of \$2.11 per share would increase (decrease) the net proceeds to us from this offering by approximately \$0.8 million, assuming the number of shares and warrants offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds of this offering will be approximately \$11.2 million assuming the sale of 18,796,992 shares of our common stock, Series A warrants to purchase up to 14,097,744 shares of our common stock and Series B warrants to purchase up to 4,699,248 shares of our common stock at an assumed combined public offering price of \$0.665 per share and related warrants (the last reported sale price of our common stock on The NASDAQ Capital Market on January 19, 2018), after deducting the estimated placement agent fees and estimated offering expenses payable by us, and excluding the proceeds, if any, from the exercise of the warrants.
+However, this is a best efforts offering with no minimum offering amount, and we may not sell all or any of the securities; as a result, we may receive significantly less in net proceeds, and the net proceeds received may not be sufficient to execute our business plan.
+Each \$0.25 increase (decrease) in the assumed combined public offering price of \$0.665 per share would increase (decrease) the net proceeds to us from this offering by approximately \$4.4 million, assuming the number of shares and warrants offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated placement agent fees and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares of our common stock and warrants we are offering.
-An increase (decrease) of 1 million in the number of shares sold in this offering would increase (decrease) the expected net proceeds of the offering to us by approximately \$2.0 million, assuming that the assumed combined public offering price per share and the related warrant coverage remains the same.
-We currently intend to use the net proceeds of the offering for general corporate purposes and to fund ongoing operations and expansion of our business, including, but not limited to, initiatives to:
+An increase (decrease) of 1 million in the number of shares sold in this offering would increase (decrease) the expected net proceeds of the offering to us by approximately \$0.6 million, assuming that the assumed combined public offering price per share and the related warrant coverage remains the same.
+We currently intend to use the net proceeds of the offering for general corporate purposes and to fund ongoing operations and expansion of our business.